Product (Sophie album)

 Product (stylised in all caps) is the debut compilation by British electronic music producer Sophie.
 It was released by Numbers on 27 November 2015.
-The 8 tracks on Product appeared as singles released from 2013 to 2015.
-The album was made available in "silicon bubble cases", and its release coincides with the launch of a line of apparel (Note: There is no evidence of the apparel line ever being available for purchase.
+The eight tracks on Product appeared as singles released from 2013 to 2015.
+The album was made available in "silicon bubble cases", and its release coincided with the launch of a line of apparel (Note: There is no evidence of the apparel line ever being available for purchase.
 Both the platform boots and sunglasses are part of visual effects artist, collaborator, and fellow PC Music contributor Hannah Diamond's portfolio, labeled as 'SOPHIE - Virtual Merchandise'.) and a "silicon product" resembling a sex toy.

 Upon its release, the compilation was met with mostly positive reviews from critics.
 In 2019, Numbers announced a re-release in limited quantities in its original format of four vinyl singles, each in a PVC case.

-For the album's tenth anniversary, Product was released on streaming platforms on 18 June 2025 with previously unreleased song "Ooh", as well as "Get Higher", which was previously a downloadable bonus track exclusive to the Japanese release of the album, and "Unisil", previously digitally released and originally a bonus track of the "silicon product".
+For the album's tenth anniversary, Product was released on streaming platforms on 18 June 2025.
+This release included previously unreleased song "Ooh", as well as the original release's Japanese exclusive track "Get Higher" and "Unisil", previously digitally released and originally a bonus track of the "silicon product".

 Background

 Sophie debuted as a solo artist with the February 2013 single "Nothing More to Say", released via the London-based Glaswegian label Huntleys + Palmers.
 Its follow-up, "Bipp"/"Elle", had been teased on SoundCloud in the previous year and was eventually released on Glaswegian label Numbers later in 2013.
 The next single, "Lemonade"/"Hard", was released in August 2014.

-The singles collection Product was made available for preorder in September 2015.
+Product was made available for preorder in September 2015.
 That month saw the release of "MSMSMSM", and "Just Like We Never Said Goodbye" followed on 15 October.
-The singles "Vyzee" and "L.O.V.E." were released in November 2015 alongside Product.
+The singles "Vyzee" and "L.O.V.E." were released in November 2015 alongside the full compilation.